British Bugs

 Family: Coreidae

-This squashbug is characterised by the long, pale-sided pronotum (much longer than wide).
+This small squashbug is characterised by the long, pale-sided pronotum (much longer than wide).
 The head, antennae and pronotum lack spines and there are two wedge-shaped black markings on the scutellum.
+Adults are rather slow-moving and fly only rarely.

-A scarce species mainly confined to heathland in southern England (Suffolk - Dorset) favouring warm and sparsely vegetated areas where the foodplant occurs.
+A very scarce species although showing signs of recent increase.
+Mainly confined to heathland in southern England (Norfolk - Dorset) favouring warm and sparsely vegetated areas where the foodplant occurs.
 It has also been recorded from acid grassland, breckland and sand dunes.

 Adult: All year